FAQ:Opening and Saving Files

 - Metadata in imported MP2 and MP3 files (except for the default Metadata Editor tags "Artist Name", "Track Title", "Album Title", "Track Number", "Year", "Genre" and "Comments") will be exported as a "custom" ID3 frame.
 This means that exported custom tags such as "Album Artist", "BPM" or "Composer" will not be seen in Windows Media Player, Windows Explorer, iTunes or other software that ignores custom tags.

-- Relatively few audio programs or players are able to read WAV metadata produced by other programs, for example iTunes cannot do so.
+- Relatively few audio applications or players are able to read WAV metadata produced by other applications, for example iTunes cannot do so.
 For iTunes, you can export to AIFF as an alternative lossless format with metadata support.

 - For WAV files, Audacity exports metadata in a RIFF INFO chunk for all seven default tags plus "Copyright" and "Software".
 It also exports all the entered tags as ID3 tags.
 Applications that can read ID3 tags in WAV files can read these tags.